Do People Connect With Brands Emotionally?

 Barden points out that to create a compelling value proposition it is critical that we incorporates both explicit and implicit goals.
 By linking implicit to the explicit goals we may translate the proposition into signals which will activate mental concepts within the brain.
 If these mental concepts are more relevant to an individual’s active goal than those triggered by a competitors they will buy our brand.

 The evidence suggests that relatively few people connect with brands at an emotional level.
-An emotional response is triggered when people achieve a implicit/psychological goal and not necessarily because feel any emotion for the brand.
+An emotional response is when people achieve a implicit/psychological goal and not necessarily because they feel any emotion for the brand.
 Indeed, the research indicates that our brain sees a brand as an object and they may not have personalities as some marketing and advertising experts claim.
 Brands are a means to an end, not something we have a relationship with.

 This does not mean emotions are not important.
 All decisions probably involve some emotion, but they are not related to ’emotional benefits’, but rather a response to underlying goal achievement.
 An emotional response indicates we may be triggering a psychological goal, but it is also essential to have a strong link to explicit, rational goals.
 Without both our motivations may not be sufficient to result in a purchase.